JynXd-tech/astris-bootkit/README.md

 1. boot trampoline call function:

 search for MOV X18, 0 (120080D2 in hex), go to the begininng of the trampoline.
 You should see `MSR #6, #0xF` instruction.
-Then jump to it's XREF and go to beginning of this function.
+Then jump to it's XREF and go to beginning of this function, after that jump to it's XREF.

 ![](img/img1.png)